 2013-14: Cehlarik split his first pro season in Sweden between SHL club Lulea and Asploven in the second league, Allsvenskan.
 He played for the Slovakia U20 team in the 2014 World Juniors.
 Cehlarik scored 2 goals with 2 assists and was -4 with 4 penalty minutes in 32 regular season games for Lulea.
 Lulea finished sixth in the regular season before falling to Vaxjo in a first round series.
 Cehlarik saw limited action and had no points nor penalties in two playoff games.
 He scored 5 goals with 8 assists and was +3 with 6 penalty minutes in 18 Allsvenskan games with Asploven.
 In five games at the WJC he had 3 assists and was +3 with two penalties as Slovakia finished eighth, falling 6-0 to Sweden in the quarterfinal round.

 Cehlarik is a big-bodied winger with a high offensive pedigree and a goal scoring release.
 While not a pure goal scorer, he reads the play well and makes the players around him better.
 While part of his success in dominating at the junior levels was his size and strength advantage, he is dangerous around the net at the pro level because he has a great set of hands and sharp hockey sense.

-Cehlarik is in his second season with Lulea in 2014-15 and has assumed a full-time role for the squad.
+Cehlarik has now played three seasons with Lulea and has assumed a full-time role for the squad.
 He played in his second World Juniors tournament with Slovakia in January 2015.
-Yet to sign a contract with Boston, he must be signed by the Bruins by June or would re-enter the 2015 NHL Draft.
 In terms of his future potential Cehlarik will likely have a period of adjustment when he first arrives in America and may have to spend time at the minor pro level.
 His success to this point suggests he can be a top-six forward down the line.